kbknapp/Clapp-py/README.md

 # If desired, we could even create a seperate main function
 fake_cmd.main = fake_main

-# We can then add additional arguemnts to fake if we wish
+# We can then add additional arguments to fake if we wish
 fake_crazy_arg = clapp.Arg('crazy')
 fake_crazy_arg.short = '-z'
 fake_crazy_arg.help = 'Turns on the crazy'